One of my memories of Herbert W. Armstrong—and probably one of your memories as well—was his thundering out of Mark 1:14-15.

 I John 2:26 These things I have written to you concerning those who try to deceive you.

 Now he kind of jolts us back to the idea of antichrists again, because there are people out there that are trying to deceive you.
 And there is certainly one personality, who is the most "antichrist" of all, who is definitely trying to deceive you all the time.
-That is Satan the devil—the god of this world, the prince of the power of the air—who is always trying to pull us away from Christ.
+That is Satan the devil—the ruler of this world, the prince of the power of the air—who is always trying to pull us away from Christ.
 He is the Adversary.
 He is the accuser of the brethren.
 He is the great deceiver, the subtle serpent; and he has ministers who appear of angels of light (as it says in II Corinthians); and he is doing his very best to deceive us.
 So we need to know where we stand.
 We need to know where the antichrists stand, and where the antichrist teachers stand.
 We need to be able to spot them.
 We need to be sure in our own convictions.

 I John 2:27 But the anointing which you have received from Him abides in you, and you do not need that anyone teach you.

-What he is saying here is that you have already been taught the truth.
-So do not let somebody come in and dissuade you from the truth.
+What he is saying here is that you have already been taught the truth, so do not let somebody come in and dissuade you from the truth.
 He is not saying that you do not need anybody to continue to teach you the truth.
 He is saying that you do not need anybody to teach you otherwise.
 You have an anointing in you.
 Most people think that this anointing is the Holy Spirit, which should enable us to be able to tell truth from error.